-Obviously, with hundreds of castles to choose, it can be hard to narrow down your quest for the best to visit.
-Take a look at 14 of the best castles you need to visit that encompass a whole mix of styles, sizes and colours that I’m sure you’ll love.
+Obviously, with hundreds of castles to choose, it can be hard to narrow down your quest for the best castles in Europe to visit.
+This is exactly why I wanted to share a few favourites dotted all across the continent.

 1.)
 Mont Saint-Michel, France